codingnninja/DevRel-How-to-sell-to-developers/README.md

 *Funny name:* Give a name that is funny and clearly indicates what you do.
 GitBoob, hashNude

-*Contradictory or paradoxical name:* Give a name that is an exact opposite of a norm, product, idea, tool or itself, e.g, noCode, Stackless, Serverless
+*Contradictory or paradoxical name:* Give a name that is an exact opposite of a norm, product, idea, tool or itself, e.g, noCode, Stackless, Serverless.

 ### Crafting compelling titles:
 Give your content titles that elicit curiosity at a glance.
 Below shows your ways to do so:

-*Use a paradox:* You can make your reader curious by using a title that seems to be self-contradictory, contradictory or impossible.
+***Use a paradox:*** You can make your reader curious by using a title that seems to be self-contradictory, contradictory or impossible.
 E.g  How to sell to developers (Nobody wants to sell to developers because it doesn’t work), How to build a “Serverless Database '' with JavaScript and Github, and How to understand a large, legacy codebase like a pro.

-*Use a question:* Ask a thought-provoking question that piques the interest of your reader, E.g, Do you know you can reduce your debug time and stress with Replay?
+***Use a question:*** Ask a thought-provoking question that piques the interest of your reader, E.g, Do you know you can reduce your debug time and stress with Replay?

-*Solve a problem:* Make sure your title reflects the problem it solves so that people who need your solution can check it out, eg. How to reduce your debug time and stress with Replay
+***Solve a problem:*** Make sure your title reflects the problem it solves so that people who need your solution can check it out, eg. How to reduce your debug time and stress with Replay
 Using a teaser: Give a title that hints at a strange or intriguing event or idea.
 Replay: A video debugger that changed my career, The narrow death of Google.

-*Use a metaphor:* Use titles that compare two things of different classes, e.g, ChatGPT-on-steroid: the only coding assistant that never fail
+***Use a metaphor:*** Use titles that compare two things of different classes, e.g, ChatGPT-on-steroid: the only coding assistant that never fail.

-Us a number: You can also use titles that start with a number like “10 ways to keep you developers productive”
+***Use a number:*** You can also use titles that start with a number like “10 ways to keep you developers productive”.

 Using highly curious and purposeful titles can be used to lead developers to your products so they feel the solutions you provide to their problems.